ViamapAps/viamap-ts-react-example/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### Troubleshooting

+If the application either returns error 520 or a syntax/parsing error, it indicates that the Viamap credentials from step 3 are invalid or ill-formed

 ## If you have questions